MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 4. You can repeat the same steps to check other users' licenses.
 Do not change their locations.

-You have successfully validated that all users participating in the pilot own Teams licenses and are ready to start working with Teams.
+You have successfully validated that all Users participating in the pilot own Teams licenses and are ready to start working with Teams.
 You have also changed the location of Alex Wilber to Canada, as a preparation for a later task.
 Continue with the next task.

 You have finished the first exercise, and you can continue with the next one.

 ### **Exercise 2: Explore Teams management tools**

-In this exercise, you will explore Teams admin center and install the Teams PowerShell module, required to manage teams, policy packages, calling features, and all other settings for Teams in your tenant.
+In this exercise, you will explore the Teams admin center and install the Teams PowerShell module, required to manage teams, policy packages, calling features, and all other settings for Teams in your tenant.
 You can perform most of the tasks possible from the Teams admin center and the PowerShell.
 You can create scripts for automation and even access several settings not available in the GUI.

 To perform these tasks, you will use Joni Sherman’s account (JoniS@_&lt;YourTenant&gt;_.onmicrosoft.com).